Frequently Asked Questions

 Please elaborate on any previous research experience that you have (1500 characters max)

-Please list all pertinent upper level college courses you have taken.
-Include math, physics, computer science, engineering, chemistry etc. classes
+Please list all pertinent upper level college courses you have taken in each science field.
+If none applicable, leave blank.

 Please tell us about your computer programming experience.
 How long have you had experience in each coding language?
 For simplicity, 1 semester = 0.5 years